Connections

 # Multiple app instances, one recipe

-Typically, you'll have one or two instances of an app - one for production and perhaps another for testing.
-In a scenario like this, you'd likely need one connection to use across multiple recipes.
+Most users typically have one or two instances of an app, such as one instance for production and another instance for testing.

-When you have multiple instances of an app, multiple connections should be created in Workato.
+When you have multiple instances of an app, you should create multiple connections in Workato.
 Each connection should authenticate to each instance of the app.

 Most connectors only allow one connection per app, per recipe.
-Should you need to work with two separate instances of an app, you can use Secondary connectors.
+You can use secondary connectors if you need to work with two separate instances of an app.

 SECONDARY CONNECTORS

-Workato does not support secondary connectors for all Workato connectors.
+Workato doesn't support secondary connectors for all Workato connectors.

-If the app(s) you plan to use do not have secondary connectors, then you are limited to one connection per app, per recipe.
+If the apps you plan to use don't have secondary connectors, then you can only use one connection per app, per recipe.

-If you try to connect to multiple instances of an app that does not support secondary connectors within the same recipe, Workato prevents you from doing so.
-When you create the second connection, it will automatically override your first connection and replace it with the second connection.
+If you try to connect to multiple instances of an app that doesn't support secondary connectors within the same recipe, Workato prevents you from doing so.
+When you create the second connection, it automatically overrides your first connection and replaces it with the second connection.

-For example, let's say you have a recipe trigger called New email in Gmail that uses the My Gmail account connection.
+For example, consider a scenario where you have a trigger called New email in Gmail that uses the My Gmail account connection.
 If a subsequent step in the recipe also involves a Gmail action, it must use the same connection.
-If you attempt to use a different connection, such as My second Gmail account, Workato will update the New email in Gmail trigger's connection to My second Gmail account.
+If you attempt to use a different connection, such as My second Gmail account, Workato updates the New email in Gmail trigger's connection to My second Gmail account.

 # Runtime user connections